VCE-Team/cdc-v2/content/english/course/course-1.md

 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
-description : "Diploma or Polytechnic in Civil Engineering course helps you learn fundamental knowledge of bridge, flats, hospital and other giant building constructions.
-However, the civil engineering is an old discipline in the engineering education."
+description : "Programming Essentials course designed to improve coding skills and focus on efficient coding skills.
+This course covers fundamental programming concepts, algorithm analysis, bit manipulation, control statements, pattern printing, functions, arrays, and strings. this course offers a structured path to mastering the art of competitive coding and analyse the code for building an optimized solution to the problem"
 # course thumbnail
 image: "images/courses/course-1.jpg"
 # taxonomy